ukf/ukf-meta/mdx/uk/README.md

 Status (2017-10-25):

 * The export preview aggregate ensures that all UKf-registered identity providers have `mdui:DisplayName` metadata by copying data from `md:OrganizationDisplayName` if required.
+The copying process also generates `mdui:Description` elements with the same content.

 ## Production Maturity Pipeline